YottaDB/YDBDoc/GTMMessageRecovery/errors.rst

 ASSERT, Assert failed xxxx line yyyy

-Run Time Error: An internal GT.M consistency check failed.
+Run Time Error: An internal YottaDB consistency check failed.
 This error occurs only in some special versions of YottaDB/GT.M software.

-Action: Report the entire incident context to your YottaDB/GT.M support channel.
+Action: Report the entire incident context to your YottaDB support channel.

 -----------